adark-d/adark-d/README.md

 <br>
 <br>

-<h1 align="justify">Hi 👋, I'm David Adarkwah but you can simply call me Adark.</h1>
+<h1 align="justify">Hi 👋, David Adarkwah here, but you can simply call me Adark.</h1>
-<h3 align="justify">I am a curious young Data Scientist who is adept at collecting, analyzing, and interpreting large datasets, developing new forecasting models, and performing data management tasks.</h3>
+<p align="justify">I am a curious data scientist who is adept at collecting, analyzing, and interpreting large datasets, developing new forecasting models, and performing data management tasks.
+I love to unwrap data like a birthday present, uncover hidden insights from data and finally make informed decisions through predictive models, statistical analysis and unique trends.</p>
-<h3 align="justify">Why Data Science when I graduated as a Biomedical Engineer?
-The simple answer is medical device intelligence.
-I want to apply data science and ML models in the field of health where medical devices can be made smarter than they are now.</h3>
+<p align="justify">Why data science when I am a trained biomedical engineer?
+The simple answer is <b>medical device intelligence</b>.
+I want to apply data science and ML models in the field of healthcare where medical devices can be made smarter than they are now.</p>

 <br>
 <br>